fhirschmann/penchy/docs/arch.rst

     }

-The elements of the Pipeline provide output (under logical names) that can be selected (full or in part) by other elements as input.
+The elements of the Pipeline provide outputs (under logical names) that can be selected (full or in part) by other elements as input.
-Such an output can be used by several elements and must be persistant because of this (don't use generators!).
+Such an output can be used by several elements and must be persistent because of this (don't use generators!).
-Analogously many outputs can be used the input of an element.
+Analogously, many outputs can be used the input of an element.

 The output is produced when ``run`` is called on an element and likewise fed to ``run`` of the element that needs this output.